excln/BmsONE/docs/readme_en.txt

 BmsONE is an editor for bmson files.
 Bmson is a new music game format derived from BMS.
 See [6.
 Links] for more information about bmson.

-This application currently supports v0.21 bmson. v1.0 bmsons are partially supported, that is, they can be input and converted into v0.21 to edit.
-It is also possible to output them as v1.0 if you change settings.
-However, editing data added at v1.0 is not supported properly yet.
-(Some fields in BMS information can be edited with `Extra fields' form.)
+This application currently supports v1.0 and v0.21 bmson, but some features cannot be edited yet.

 The latest version of this document can be found at following URL: http://sky.geocities.jp/exclusion_bms/bmsone.html